readium/readium-css/docs/CSS25-performance_hacks.md

 This allows the browser to recalculate layout, style, paint, size, or any combination of them for a limited area of the DOM and not the entire page.
 To put it simply, it lets developers limit the scope of the browser's styles, layout and paint work.

-It was primarily meants for webpages which contain a lot of widgets that are all independent as it can be used to prevent one widget's CSS rules from changing other things on the page.
+It was primarily meant for webpages which contain a lot of widgets that are all independent as it can be used to prevent one widget's CSS rules from changing other things on the page.

 ### Usage